Centripedal-Porch/infrastructure/README.md

 The top-level directory contains two key sub-directories:

 * `tfstate_backend/` containing the configuration for the S3 backend.
-* `centripedalporch.com` containing configs for the root domain itself.
+* `centripedalporch.com/` containing configs for the root domain itself.

 ## Secrets Management

 **Without exception**, all secrets should exist in AWS Secrets Manager and be called by the Terraform manifests.

-Secrets should be manually update via the AWS CLI, or the AWS console, and **not** managed by Terraform.
+Secrets should be manually updated via the AWS CLI, or the AWS console, and **not** managed by Terraform.

+Non-secret variables should exist in a configuration file matching the environment.
+Eg:

+* `production.tfvars` for the production environment.
+* `staging.tfvars` for the staging environment.
+* Etc.

 ## Software